Lemon-King/reshade-pso2-enforced-mipmaps/README.md

 ## Installation
 1. Install Reshade into pso2_bin.
 2. Copy the PSO2 modified d3d9.dll over the existing d3d9.dll from Reshade.
-3. Make sure PSO2 is set to Render Level 5 in Settings.

 ReShade